Romeo & Juliet: Sealed with a Kiss: Plot

-Warring Capulets herd (Michael Toland) and Montagues herd (Stephen Goldberg), portrayed as Steller sea lions and California sea lions respectively, have their feud watched in horror and astonishment by Capulet's only daughter, Juliet (Patricia Trippett).
-A fight on the shore is ended when the prince (Phil Nibbelink), a large and monstrous elephant seal, appears and warns the two groups that, if there is any more disturbance, the seal who caused it shall be exiled to Shark Island where his henchman Sharky the Great White Shark lives.
-Romeo (Daniel Tripett), Montague's only son, is depressed, wishing to fall in love with someone.
-His humorous friend, Mercutio (Chip Albers), urges him and another of his friends, Benvolio (Sam Gold), to go to a Capulet party later that evening.
+Warring Capulet's herd and Montague's herd, portrayed as Steller sea lions and California sea lions respectively, have their feud watched in horror and astonishment by Capulet's only daughter, Juliet.
+A fight on the shore is ended when the Prince, an elephant seal, appears and warns the two groups that, if there is any more disturbance, the seal who caused it shall be exiled to Shark Island where his henchman Sharky lives.
+Romeo, Montague's only son, is depressed, wishing to fall in love with someone.
+His humorous and rebellious friend, Mercutio, urges him and another of his friends, Benvolio, to go to a Capulet party later that evening.
 They attend the party, covered in white sand to look like Capulets, and Romeo falls in love with Juliet at first sight.
 Juliet, however, was promised by her father to marry the Prince, who attends the party.
 Romeo and his friends manage to wreak havoc, and are revealed to be Montagues.
 Later that evening, the play's balcony scene is recreated on a cliff on the beach where a tree grows.
 Romeo promises Juliet that they shall marry the next morning, and she will not have to marry the Prince.

-Romeo begs Friar Lawrence, a sea otter, to wed them.
+Romeo begs Friar Lawrence the sea otter, to wed them.
 After some thought, the friar believes their marriage will end the feud between their families, and agrees.
 Romeo and Juliet are wed that morning and traverse the sea in their happiness.
 However, even the other sea and land animals strongly oppose their being together.
-A kissing fish named Kissy finds them a lovely couple, but warns them that they will be in big trouble if the Prince finds out.
+A kissing goldfish named Kissy finds them a lovely couple, but warns them that they will be in big trouble if the Prince finds out.
 Back on the beach, Mercutio is telling many jokes, which leads to him making insulting jokes against the Capulets, and the Prince is headed in that direction.
 When he arrives, Mercutio mocks him as well.
 Romeo rushes to aid his friend, but after a struggle Mercutio falls off the cliff where Juliet met Romeo the previous evening, and everyone thinks that he is dead.
 The Prince, jealous of Juliet's affection for Romeo, exiles Romeo to Shark Island.
 In despair, Juliet seeks the Friar's help, and he gives her a potion to put her in a deathlike state.
-Mercutio is revealed to be alive and sees the whole thing, remarking, "What a tangled web we weave."
+Mercutio is revealed to be alive and sees the whole thing, remarking, "What a tangled web we weave".